Last Updated on October 30, 2024 by Michelle Ball

 Parents should use their best diplomacy skills to pursue the least damaging outcome for the student.

 Michelle Ball, student lawyer, defends students facing expulsion for sexual assault charges.
-She has worked as an attorney for students since 1995 in Sacramento and can assist statewide in Rancho Santa Fe, Rocklin, Natomas, Berkeley, Fresno and all cities in California.
+She has worked as an education attorney since 1995 in Sacramento and can assist statewide in Rancho Santa Fe, Rocklin, Natomas, Berkeley, Fresno and all cities in California.